drajk/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Lint fixes # 3](assets/week1/lint-3.png)

-- Add UI and Notification endpoint and used it the UI.
+- Added Notification endpoint and used it the React SPA.

 ![Crudder in local (gitpod) environment](assets/week1/working-crudder-after-lint.png)

-### Setup docker compose to add local dynamo and Postgres database.
+### Setup docker compose to add local Dynamo DB and Postgres DB.

 This can be verified using following files